chaluvadis/FlowCore/proposed_changes.md

 - Add the formal JSON Schema file in the repo: `schemas/workflow.schema.json`.
 - Provide VS Code extension manifest or settings snippet to bind schema to `.workflow.json` files.
-- Expand `LinkedListWorkflowEngine.Examples` with templates (approvals, order processing, compensation, long-running).
+- Expand `FlowCore.Examples` with templates (approvals, order processing, compensation, long-running).
 - Add an "Operator's Guide" doc describing the management API and recommended monitoring/alerting rules.
 - Add cookbook with "How to debug a failing workflow" + common pitfalls.